nbarbettini/little-aspnetcore-book/chapters/deploy-the-application/deploy-with-docker.md

 ENTRYPOINT ["dotnet", "AspNetCoreTodo.dll"]
 ```

 The `FROM` command is used again to select a smaller image that only has the dependencies needed to run the application.
-The `ENV` command is used to set environment variables in the container.
-The `ASPNETCORE_URLS` environment variable tells ASP.NET Core which network interface and port it should bind to (in this case, port 80).
+The `ENV` command is used to set environment variables in the container, and the `ASPNETCORE_URLS` environment variable tells ASP.NET Core which network interface and port it should bind to (in this case, port 80).

 The `ENTRYPOINT` command lets Docker know that the container should be started as an executable by running `dotnet AspNetCoreTodo.dll`.
 This tells `dotnet` to start up your application from the compiled file created by `dotnet publish` earlier.
 (When you do `dotnet run` during development, you're accomplishing the same thing in one step.)